-- available_instances contains the amount of still available instances of this type, each mdev use in a VM reduces this. - description contains a short description about the capabilities of the type - create is the endpoint to create such a device, Proxmox VE does this automatically for you, if a hostpciX option with mdev is configured.
+- available_instances contains the amount of still available instances of this type, each mdev use in a VM reduces this. - description contains a short description about the capabilities of the type qm set VMID -hostpci0 00:02.0,mdev=i915-GVTg_V5_4

+• create is the endpoint to create such a device, Proxmox VE does this automatically for you, if a hostpciX option with mdev is configured.